 Some people will inevitably take longer than their fair share of time with the speaker, photos may not turn out well due to lighting or a bad angle, and multiple re-takes will likely be requested.

 To keep your post-event photo lineup functional, fun, and moving forward, here are a few tips:

 Hire a professional digital photographer

-This will insure that the photos come out right the first time.
+This will ensure that the photos come out right the first time.
 A professional photographer will set up the proper lighting, backdrop, and camera angle.
-With a professional photographer there will be fewer (if any) photo retakes.
+With a professional photographer, there will be fewer (if any) photo retakes.
 The photos will be better quality and the line will move more quickly.
-And attendees will appreciate the service and high quality photos.
+And attendees will appreciate the service and high-quality photos.